General

 Similar Species

 Chestnut-collared Longspur: McCown's Longspur has rust-brown shoulders and larger bill.
-Lapland Longspur all-black underparts and white on face.
+Lapland Longspur lacks buff on face and has a white belly.